-We issued an unmodified opinion on the District's compliance with requirements applicable to each of its major federal programs.
+We issued an unmodified opinion on the District's compliance with requirements applicable to its major federal program.

 We reported no findings that are required to be disclosed in accordance with 2 CFR 200.516(a).

 Identification of Major Federal Programs: